ai-forever/ru-gpts/README.md

 ## Details of pretraining ruGPT3Small
 Model was trained on 1024 context length with transformers by [SberDevices](https://sberdevices.ru/) team on 80B tokens around 3 epoch.
 After that model was finetuned on 2048 context.

-Total training time took around 16 days on 64 GPUs.
+Total training time took around one week on 32 GPUs.

 You can obtain this model here [GDrive](https://drive.google.com/file/d/19dyhhayJSVJpVPwPzqLRIdCtOddvkzJ4/view?usp=sharing) or use in transformers with model name `sberbank-ai/rugpt3small_based_on_gpt2` (see [usage](#Usage-ruGPT3Small) for details).